liferay/liferay-plugins/portlets/knowledge-base-portlet/readme/6.2/BREAKING_CHANGES.markdown

 #### How should I update my code?

-If you need to keep the former behaviour, you should change the value of the `knowledge.base.ratings.number.of.stars` property back to `10`.
+If you need to keep the previous behaviour, you should change the `knowledge.base.ratings.number.of.stars` property value back to `10` in a `portal-ext.properties` file.

 #### Why was this change made?

-To make ratings in Knowledge Base consistent with other components and to allow administrators to configure the number of stars if necessary.
+This change makes ratings in Knowledge Base consistent with other components in the portal, and allows administrators to configure the number of stars, if necessary.

 ---------------------------------------